 5 Reasons Contextual Training Will Overtake eLearning Tools

-Training and development professionals across industry verticals have one common challenge: moving the needle.
+Training and development professionals across industry verticals have one common challenge: ensuring enterprise training is as effective as possible.

 We want to explore what can be expected in the next generation of enterprise learning.
 Our prediction is that contextual training will overtake current eLearning tools.